 - Be in better ‘racing’ mindset.
 I viewed Santa Cruz as a training run with a bib number, and I think I went too far with that thinking and was too chill.
 I want to try to get into a better ‘race’ mindset (without getting stressed out about it).

 The Course and the Weather

 This race is what Brazen calls an ultra-half.
 It is a touch longer (I think the official measurement in 13.3 miles) and hillier (climbing around 3000 feet) than your run-of-the-mill half.

-Just based on topography this is a tough course and it’s usually made tougher because most of the course is exposed.
+Just based on topography, this is a tough course.
+It’s usually made tougher because most of the course is exposed.
 The high temperatures have been in the upper 80s on race day, and the sun and heat can be brutal on the endless uphill climbs.

 But this year?
 This year the sky was mostly cloudy for most of the run, making the on-course temps a good 10-15 degrees colder than it has been in prior years.